stonepros/stone/doc/mgr/dashboard.rst

 With this flag enabled, error traceback is included in backend responses.

-To enable this flag via the Ceph Dashboard, navigate from *Cluster* to *Manager modules*.
+To enable this flag via the Stone Dashboard, navigate from *Cluster* to *Manager modules*.
 Select *Dashboard module* and click the edit button.
 Click the *debug* checkbox and update.

 To enable it via the CLI, run the following command::

-    $ ceph dashboard debug enable
+    $ stone dashboard debug enable

 Setting Logging Level of Dashboard Module